Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization

 Semantic tokens typically refer to discrete tokens derived from SSL representations.
 These representations capture not only the linguistic meaning of speech content but also higher-level information such as syntax, vocabulary, and semantic structure.
 SSL representations have been shown to significantly outperform traditional acoustic features in various downstream tasks.
 Discrete SSL representations help reduce storage and computational costs, and some studies suggest that discrete tokens can enhance speaker privacy protection \cite{chang2023exploration}.
 Semantic tokens are primarily used as inputs for recognition-based downstream tasks, such as ASR \cite{chang2023exploration, chang2024exploring, cui2024exploring,cui2024exploring_2, shi2024mmm} and speech translation.
 More recently, research has also explored their applications in generative tasks \cite{du22b_interspeech}.

 SSL enables models to learn meaningful speech representations directly from raw audio by designing pretext tasks \cite{mohamed2022self}.
-There are two main approaches to obtaining discrete SSL tokens: 1) Internal quantization: In SSL models that incorporate an internal quantizer module \cite{chiu2022self,liu2023dinosr,zhu2025muq}, the output of this quantizer can be directly used as semantic tokens.
+There are two main approaches to obtaining discrete SSL tokens: (1) \textit{Internal quantization}: In SSL models that incorporate an internal quantizer module \cite{chiu2022self,liu2023dinosr,zhu2025muq}, the output of this quantizer can be directly used as semantic tokens.
 For example, VQ-wav2vec \cite{baevskivq} employs a vector quantization module to discretize continuous speech features into tokens, which serve as targets for the pretraining task.
 Very recently, DQ-Data2vec \cite{shao2025dq} introduces two decoupled quantizers to extract phoneme-level and language-level representations.

-2) External quantization: The most common method involves training an additional clustering model to quantize the continuous representations from one or multiple layers of a pretrained SSL model into discrete units \cite{chang2023exploration, chang2024exploring, cui2024exploring}.
+(2) \textit{External quantization}: The most common method involves training an additional clustering model to quantize the continuous representations from one or multiple layers of a pretrained SSL model into discrete units \cite{chang2023exploration, chang2024exploring, cui2024exploring}.
 Some studies also train dedicated codecs for tokenizing semantic representations \cite{huang2024repcodec,wang2024maskgct}.
 Existing external quantization methods are relatively limited in diversity, with most approaches relying on K-means clustering to generate semantic tokens.
 However, the high dimensionality of continuous SSL representations leads to increased computational cost and significant loss of detailed speech information during quantization \cite{guo2025recent}.
+Recent advances have explored various strategies to improve external quantization: preprocessing SSL features with independent component analysis (ICA) before K-means clustering \cite{nakamura2025discrete}, learning optimal weighted combinations of multi-layer SSL representations \cite{li2025multilingual}, and enabling end-to-end joint optimization of tokenization and downstream tasks through differentiable K-means \cite{onda2025differentiable}.
 The proposed PQ and RPQ methods effectively address these limitations and offer new insights into the discretization of SSL representations.